Computing Possible and Certain Answers over Order-Incomplete Data

 \begin{proof} To solve each problem, we first compute the po-relation $\OR \defeq Q(D)$ in PTIME by Proposition~\ref{prp:repsys}.
-We now address each problem in turn.
+We then address each problem in turn.

-\begin{description} \item[select-at-$k$:] Considering the po-relation $\OR = (\ID, T, <)$, we can compute in PTIME, for every element $\id \in \ID$, its \emph{earliest index} $\i^-(\id)$, which is the number of ancestors of~$\id$ by $<$ plus one, and its \emph{latest index} $\i^+(\id)$, which is the number of elements of $\OR$ minus the number of descendants of~$\id$.
-It is easily seen that for any element $\id \in \ID$, there is a linear extension of~$\OR$ where $\id$ appears at position $\i^-(\id)$ (by enumerating first exactly the ancestors of~$\id$), or at position $\i^+(\id)$ (by enumerating first everything except the descendants of~$\id$), or in fact at any position of $[\i^-(\id), \i^+(\id)]$, the \emph{interval} of~$\id$ (this is by enumerating first the ancestors of~$\id$, and then as many elements as needed that are incomparable to~$\id$, along a linear extension of these elements).
+First, we show tractability for \textbf{select-at-$\bm{k}$}.
+Considering the po-relation $\OR = (\ID, T, <)$, we can compute in PTIME, for every element $\id \in \ID$, its \emph{earliest index} $\ii^-(\id)$, which is the number of ancestors of~$\id$ by $<$ plus one, and its \emph{latest index} $\ii^+(\id)$, which is the number of elements of $\OR$ minus the number of descendants of~$\id$.
+It is easily seen that for any element $\id \in \ID$, there is a linear extension of~$\OR$ where $\id$ appears at position $\ii^-(\id)$ (by enumerating first exactly the ancestors of~$\id$), or at position $\ii^+(\id)$ (by enumerating first everything except the descendants of~$\id$), or in fact at any position of $[\ii^-(\id), \ii^+(\id)]$, the \emph{interval} of~$\id$ (this is by enumerating first the ancestors of~$\id$, and then as many elements as needed that are incomparable to~$\id$, along a linear extension of these elements).
 Hence, select-at-$k$ possibility for tuple $t$ and position $k$ can be decided by checking, for each $\id \in \ID$ such that $T(\id) = t$, whether $k \in [\ii^-(\id), \ii^+(\id)]$, and answering YES iff we can find such an~$\id$.
 For select-at-$k$ certainty, we answer NO iff we can find an $\id \in \ID$ such that $k \in [\ii^-(\id), \ii^+(\id)]$ but we have $T(\id) \neq t$.